bsanayah/weather-airQuality/README.md

 # 🎈 Blank app template

-A simple Streamlit app template for you to modify!
+This is a web app for my CAP 4104 Class.
+The template was provided by our teacher

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://blank-app-template.streamlit.app/)